 One of the main reasons couples elect to hire a second shooter is for the “getting ready” portion of the day when the couple is typically split up between two separate and distant locations.

-Choosing a getting ready location can sometimes determine whether or not a second photographer will be needed.
 Obviously, your primary photographer can’t be in two locations at once.
-Therefore, in the instance where it’s important to the couple that a photographer captures both parties getting ready at the same time, a second shooter can be incredibly valuable.
+In the instance where it’s important to the couple that a photographer captures both parties getting ready at the same time, a second shooter can be incredibly valuable.

 Depending on how far apart the two of you will physically be, it may be possible for your main photographer to bounce back and forth.
 However, I say this with caution.
 You should never go into the planning process assuming your primary photographer can be in all places at once.